-In 2004 the New Zealand politician Don Brash (as leader of the opposition) gave a speech to the Orewa Rotary Club where he stated that 'We are one country with many peoples, not simply a society of Māori and Pākehā where the minority has a birthright to the upper hand (Brash, 2004)'.
+In 2004, the New Zealand politician Don Brash (as leader of the opposition) gave a speech to the Orewa Rotary Club where he stated that 'We are one country with many peoples, not simply a society of Māori and Pākehā where the minority has a birthright to the upper hand (Brash, 2004)'.
+The idea of an 'upper hand' comes from arm wrestling where the competition does not start from a position of vertical neutrality but where the competition starts with an advantage.
+This can be understood as analogous to 'having a leg up' in the game of wrestling or Brazilian Jiu Jitsu.
+The idea is that the advantage that is given is such a competitive advantage that success for the minority is assured.
 He also said that 'in both education and healthcare, government funding is now influenced not just by need - as it should be - but by the ethnicity of the recipient (Brash, 2004)'.
 Brash's speech was a response to the capitation funding that we saw in the last chapter.
 The typical response in the literature has been to defend capitation funding on the grounds that it helps Māori and that Māori need a little help.
 I am interested, here, to focus on this idea of a minority with a birthright to the upper hand, however.